Ad Hoc Committee on the Palestinian Question: The Committee

 Abba Hillel Silver, Chairman of the American Section of the Jewish Agency, made the case for a Jewish State to the Ad Hoc Committee and announced on behalf of the Jewish Agency acceptance of 10 of the eleven unanimous recommendations of the UN Partition Plan and rejection of the minority report.
 Of the majority report (the Partition Plan areas), Silver vacillates saying that he was prepared to “recommend to the Jewish people acceptance subject to further discussion of the constitutional and territorial provisions”.

 While three members endorsed a federal state (the minority report) similar to the Morrison-Grady Plan that had been rejected by both Jews and Arabs and the UNSCOP found that a canton system “might easily entail an excessive fragmentation of the governmental processes, and in its ultimate result, would be quite unworkable.”
 No members of the UNSCOP endorsed a one-state solution as recommended by the Arab Higher Committee and on 29 September Jamal al-Husayni, vice-president of the Arab Higher Committee, announced opposition to the UN Partition Plan.

 Subcommittees

 On 22 October the Ad Hoc Committee formed two subcommittees.
-Subcommittee 1 comprised nine members and was responsible for producing a plan of implementation of the UNSCOP majority report; and subcommittee 2 was composed of six Arab delegates and three supporters of the minority plan and reviewed the UNSCOP minority report which was a plan for a single federal Palestinian state, with Jewish and Arab provinces and a split Jerusalem as federal capital.
+Subcommittee 1 (chaired by Ksawery Pruszyński) comprised nine members (United States, Soviet Union, United Kingdom, Canada, Poland, Czechoslovakia, Uruguay, Guatemala, Jewish Agency for Palestine) and was responsible for producing a plan of implementation of the UNSCOP majority report; and subcommittee 2 (chaired by Muhammad Zafarullah Khan after October 28) was composed of six Arab delegates and three supporters of the minority plan and reviewed the UNSCOP minority report which was a plan for a single federal Palestinian state, with Jewish and Arab provinces and a split Jerusalem as federal capital.
+However, Subcommittee 2 was never taken seriously since the United States, Soviet Union and the UK sat on Subcommittee 1.
+The Jewish Agency for Palestine was consulted by Subcommittee 1 while the Arab Higher Committee was consulted by Subcommittee 2.

 The reports of subcommittee 1 and subcommittee 2 were delivered on 19 November 1947.

 Subcommittee 2 wanted the International Court of Justice to be asked for an advisory opinion on relevant legal questions.
-At the request of the representative of France, two votes were taken, one on the first seven questions, the other on the eighth question, which read as follows:
+At the request of the representative of France, two votes were taken, one on the first seven questions, and the other on the eighth question, which read as follows: